 Bit.dev provides the world’s most advanced component explorer, which combines smart search and filtering features with an amazing visual experience to indulge your team.

-Bit.dev's component explorer allows searching across all the remote collections that the user has access to, such as the public collections and the user/organization's own components.
+Bit.dev's component explorer allows searching across all the remote scopes that the user has access to, such as the public scopes and the user/organization's own components.

 The component explorer uses metadata of the component - tags, language, framework, and size - for advanced semantic searching capabilities, making it quick and simple to find any component that already exists in your team’s codebase.